-Turkey, the stock market has collapsed! | Blog post - ExBulletin
+Turkey, the stock market has collapsed! | blog post - ExBulletin

 December 18, 2021

 On the 17th, at 4:24 p.m. local time in Turkey, the Turkish stock exchange collapsed to trigger the fuse mechanism of the Istanbul Stock Exchange.
-Trading in the stock market, the futures derivatives market on equities and stock indices and the bond buyback market are temporarily suspended.
+Trading in the stock market, the derivatives market for stock and index futures and the bond buyback market will be temporarily suspended.

 Trade resumed almost an hour later.
-Subsequently, the Istanbul Stock Exchange in Turkey hit a second circuit breaker and the decline widened to 7%.
+Subsequently, the Istanbul Stock Exchange in Turkey hit a second circuit breaker, and the decline fell to 7%.

 At the close, major Turkish stock indexes closed 8.5% lower, the steepest overnight drop since March of this year.

-In fact, the national 100 index of the Istanbul Stock Exchange of Turkey rose over 5.6% in the morning local time, continuing the upward trend of over 5% on Thursday and continuing to hit a closing record.
-However, the country’s central bank intervened in the currency market and failed to stop the pound from falling.
-The Turkish stock market retreated quickly and fell 7% to two dips.
+Turkey’s Istanbul Stock Exchange’s national 100 index rose more than 5.6% in the morning local time, continuing its upward trend of more than 5% on Thursday and reaching an all-time high.
+However, the country’s central bank intervened in the forex market and was unable to prevent the lira from falling.
+The Turkish stock market swung rapidly, falling as much as 7% to two declines.

-On 17th local time, the exchange rate of the Turkish lira against the US dollar fell below the two-round mark of 16 and 17, hitting a new low.
-The Central Bank of Turkey intervened in the foreign exchange market again on the same day, intervening in the foreign exchange market for the fifth time this month.
+On the 17th local time, the exchange rate of the Turkish lira against the US dollar fell below the two turns of 16 and 17, hitting a new low.
+The Central Bank of Turkey intervened again on the same day in the foreign exchange market and intervened in the foreign exchange market for the fifth time this month.
 After the intervention of the Central Bank of Turkey, the exchange rate of the Turkish lira against the US dollar fell below 17.

 Since the start of this year, the Turkish lira has depreciated by around 55% against the US dollar.

-On 16th local time, the Central Bank of Turkey held a meeting of the Monetary Policy Committee and announced that it would lower the benchmark interest rate by 100 basis points to 14%.
+On the 16th local time, the Central Bank of Turkey held a meeting of the Monetary Policy Committee and announced that it would lower the benchmark rate by 100 basis points to 14%.

 Prior to that, the Central Bank of Turkey intervened in the foreign exchange market four times on the 1st, 3rd, 10th and 13th of this month.

-On 16th local time, Turkish President Erdogan announced a substantial increase in the monthly minimum wage in Turkey in 2022 to 4,253 lire.
-Calculated according to the Turkish Lira, Turkey’s monthly minimum wage in 2022 has been increased by approximately 50% from the monthly minimum wage in 2021.
+On 16th local time, Turkish President Erdogan announced a substantial increase in the monthly minimum wage in Turkey to 4,253 lire by 2022.
+Calculated according to the Turkish lira, Turkey’s monthly minimum wage has increased by around 50% in 2022 compared to the monthly salary. minimum wage in 2021.

-Turkish Minister of Labor and Social Security Bilgin said Turkey’s monthly minimum wage is linked to the livelihoods of 6.9 million Turkish employees.
+Turkish Minister of Labor and Social Security Bilgin said the monthly minimum wage in Turkey is linked to the livelihoods of 6.9 million Turkish workers.

-In 2021, the monthly minimum wage in Turkey is 2,826 lire.
+In 2021, the monthly minimum wage in Turkey will be 2,826 lire.
 Based on the exchange rate at the start of 2021, this works out to around US $ 380.
-But now, with the depreciation of the lira, 2,826 lira is only equivalent to about 185 US dollars.
+But now, with the depreciation of the lira, 2,826 lira equates to only about US $ 185.

-In addition, Turkey’s inflation rate remains high.
-The consumer price index (CPI) for turkey in November rose 21.3% from the same period last year.
+In addition, inflation in Turkey remains high.
+The Turkish Consumer Price Index (CPI) rose 21.3% in November compared to the same period last year.

 This month, the Central Bank of Turkey intervened four times in the forex market to sell US dollars, hoping to slow the depreciation of the lira.